 Since my comments, the uproar has continued.
 I was interviewed earlier in the week by a reporter from the Washington Blade.
-Here is the article.
+(Update: The article has since been removed on-line.)
 The reporter asked a lot of detailed questions and wrote a good article.
 My only two mild criticisms:

 1. The article identifies me as “straight” which I am.
 But the whole point of what I was trying to articulate is that labels – even labels that put you in the majority – divide rather than unite.
 It is trite but it really is true.